Editor's note: This article was updated on Feb 12, 2020.

 Pete Buttigieg (it’s boot-edge-edge) knows his name is hard to pronounce.
 He’s running for president in 2020 anyway.

 He’s the millennial, Harvard grad, Rhodes Scholar, veteran of Afghanistan, and former mayor of South Bend, Indiana who’s got a ‘DC or bust’ sticker on the back of his car.
-He'd also be the first openly gay president.
-A few months ago, he started out as a little-known candidate with a packed resume.
-Now he's polling third – behind former VP Joe Biden and Sen. Bernie Sanders (I-VT).
+He’d also be the first openly gay president.
+Last year, he started out as a little-known candidate with a packed resume.
+Now he's one of the leading names in the Democratic race.

 The Elephant in the Room